seefrye/waaaaagh-list/_notes/Private/Hidden Note.md

 ---
 title:  Hidden Note
-notetype : unfeed
-date : 01-01-2021
+created: 2021-10-25
+notetype: nofeed
 ---
+# Hidden Note

-Tada!
+# Tada!
 You found the hidden note!
 This note is just like [[Markdown Rendered]], but not part of the feed since we hide it using `notetype: unfeed`.
 Please remember that the intention here is only to declutter the feed and not provide any 'protection' to the content.
 Notes with unfeed note type will be synced to Github, accessed via URL, and hyperlinked.

 ### How to handle Private notes?